markszulc/experience-manager-learn.en/help/cloud-service/asset-compute/set-up/accounts-and-services.md

     + Optionally, select the __location__ close to you.
 1. Review the provisioning request for correctness, and tap __Create__ button if satified

 ### Amazon S3{#amazon-s3}

-Using [Microsoft Azure Blob Storage](#azure-blob-storage) is recommended for completeing this tutorial, however [Amazon S3](https://aws.amazon.com/s3/?did=ft_card&trk=ft_card) can also be used.
+Using [Microsoft Azure Blob Storage](#azure-blob-storage) is recommended for completing this tutorial, however [Amazon S3](https://aws.amazon.com/s3/?did=ft_card&trk=ft_card) can also be used.

-If using Amazon S3 storage, specifiy the Amazon S3 cloud storage credentials when [configuring the project's environment variables](../develop/environment-variables.md#amazon-s3).
+If using Amazon S3 storage, specify the Amazon S3 cloud storage credentials when [configuring the project's environment variables](../develop/environment-variables.md#amazon-s3).

 If you need to provision cloud storage specially for this tutorial, we recommend using [Azure Blob Storage](#azure-blob-storage).